netj/3x/docs/install/README.md

 ```

 If you don't have `~/bin` on your `$PATH` yet, add the following line to your
-`.bash_profile` or `.bashrc`.
+`.bash_profile` and/or `.bashrc`.

 ```bash
 PATH=~/bin:"$PATH"
 ```

 3X documents and instructions contain example commands that may not work correctly on other shells than [bash][].
-Unless you are familiar enough with your own shell, please enter a new bash session by typing `bash` first.
+Unless you are familiar enough with your own shell, please enter a new bash session by typing `bash` before using 3X.